namuol/react-seamstress/README.md

 Nothing would need to change in our implementation of `<Combobox>`.

+Why does this work?

-How? `@HasDeclarativeStyles` was written in such a way as to ensure that styles are applied in the order they are iterated over in the original object, meaning that "whatever comes last" always overrides what's above.
+`@HasDeclarativeStyles` was written such that styles are applied in the order they are iterated over in the original style object, meaning that "whatever comes last" always overrides what's described above (if applicable).

-This could also be expressed more explicitly using `:composed:pseudo-selectors`, like so:
+This could also be expressed more directly using `:composed:pseudo-selectors`, like so:

 ```js
 <Combobox style={{